 NAME PROTOCOL PORT(S) DESCRIPTION SFTP ТСР 115 The Simple File Transfer Protocol is an old way of transferring files between computers.
 SMTP ТСР 25 Simple Mail Transfer Protocol is the message-exchange standard for the Internet.
 SMTP enables you to move messages from one e-mail server to another.
 SMTPS ТСР 465 This is a more secure version of SMTP that runs over SSL.
 SNMP TCP/UDP 161 Simple Network Management Program.
-SNMP-TRAPS TCP/UDP 162 Traps for use with the SNMP (RFC: 1215).
-SQL-NET ТСР 1521 Structured Query Language is an interface to access data on many different types of database systems, including mainframes, midrange systems, UNIX systems and network servers.
+SNMP-TRAPS TCP/UDP 162 Traps for use with the SNMP (RFC:1215).
+SQL-NET TCP 1521 Structured Query Language is an interface to access data on many different types of database systems, including mainframes, midrange systems, UNIX systems and network servers.
 SSDP UDP 1900 The Simple Service Discovery Protocol supports Universal Plug-and-Play (UPnP).
 SSH TCP/UDP 22 Secure Shell Remote Login Program.
 STRM WORKS UDP 1558 Stream Works Protocol.
 SYSLOG UDP 514 Syslog allows you to send system logs to a UNIX server.
 TACACS UDP 49 Login Host Protocol used for (Terminal Access Controller Access Control System).
-TELNET ТСР 23 Telnet is the login and terminal emulation protocol common on the Internet and in UNIX environments.
+TELNET TCP 23 Telnet is the login and terminal emulation protocol common on the Internet and in UNIX environments.
 It operates over TCP/IP networks.
 Its primary function is to allow users to log into remote host systems.
+TFTP UDP 69 Trivial File Transfer Protocol is an Internet file transfer protocol similar to FTP, but uses the UDP (User Datagram Protocol) rather than TCP (Transmission Control Protocol).
 VDOLIVE TCP UDP 7000 user- defined A videoconferencing solution.
 The UDP port number is specified in the application.